JXHor27/simple_react-js/README.md

 ## WebApp with User Registration, Sign-On screen/module, and User Profile interface built with only React JS

-Step 1: Register an account
+Step 1: Register page
+- min username length is 4
+- min password length is 8

-Step 2: Login to the account
+Step 2: Login page
-- has to the option to reregister account in case forget password from login page
+- has to the option to reregister account in case forget password
+- since it is using state, the previously registered account is erased from the state when back to register page

-Step 3: Landed at profile page
+Step 3: Profile page
+- profile image is a default Kucoin logo
+- registered name and email will be shown

-Step 4: Update about me section (hint: can try edit without saving and log out, the about me section will not be saved)
+- edit and save about me section
+- (hint: editing without save and log out, it will not persist)

-This web app is built purely with React JS with focus on state management.
+This web app is built purely with React JS with huge focus on state management for simulating data persistence.